hardpath/ordo/docs/ui.md

 ---

 ## Handling Overdue Tasks
-- After running the `fetch tasks` command:
+- After running the `get tasks` command:
   1. Scan for tasks in `projects.json` with due dates in the past.
   2. Highlight overdue tasks to the user with their aliases:
      ```